corrode/corrode.github.io/content/case-studies/hubstaff/index.md

 [Can we add a graph here that shows the exponential growth in webhook processing with a flat line for resource usage?]

 Over time, more and more microservices got ported to Rust.
-As an explanation, Artur mentioned some frustrations with the existing C++ codebase, which handled the heavy lifting before Rust:

-> The transition to Rust was surprisingly smooth.
-I think a big reason for that was the collective frustration with our existing C++ codebase.
-Rust felt like a breath of fresh air, and the idea naturally resonated with the team.

 What helped was that the team had prior experience with lower-level concepts from C++.

 > I believe the team's strong C++ background made the transition to Rust almost seamless.
 Many of Rust’s more challenging low-level concepts have parallels in C++, such as the memory model, RAII, move semantics, pointers, references, and even aspects of ADTs (achievable in C++ with tools like `std::optional` and `std::variant`).
 Similarly, Rust’s ownership system and concepts like lifetimes echo patterns familiar to anyone experienced in managing resources in C++.

 ## When to Use Rust And When to Stick With Rails

 Instead of going all-in on Rust, Hubstaff found wisdom in balance.

 Here's their reasoning: